-1. Work area safety
+- 1. Work area safety - a.

-- a.
 Keep work area clean and well lit.

 Cluttered or dark areas invite accidents. - b.
 Do not operate power tools in explosive atmospheres, such as in the presence of flammable liquids, gases or dust.
 Power tools create sparks which may ignite the dust or fumes. - c.
 Keep children and bystanders away while operating a power tool.
 Distractions can cause you to lose control. - 2.
 Electrical safety - a.
 Power tool plugs must match the outlet.
 Never modify the plug in any way.
 Do not use any adapter plugs with earthed (grounded) power tools.
-Unmodified plugs and matching outlets will reduce risk of electric shock.
+Unmodified plugs and matching outlets will reduce risk of electric shock. - b.
+Avoid body contact with earthed or grounded surfaces, such as pipes, radiators, ranges and refrigerators.